damianperera/openwrt-rpi/README.md

 - Allows SSH access from both the LAN and WAN networks

 This enables you to flash a RPi and connect to the OpenWRT interface directly from your existing home network.

+## Release Schedule
+Scheduled versions will be released at 00:00 UTC on the 1, 8, 15, 22 and 29th of every month.